 Are you considering buying topaz jewellery?
 Topaz is a beautiful and lustrous gemstone that comes in several colours, including blue, yellow and white.
-The best topaz gemstones display vivid colour, often in pastel tones, with no imperfections visible to the naked eye.
 In our guide below, discover 10 tips on how to buy the best topaz jewellery.

 1. Look for even, vivid colour